 a creative partnership with the participants

-My personal experience with the 9/11 terror attack in New York was the tipping point for dramatic changes in my life.
-Working as a successful fashion and portrait photographer living in New York City I felt the need to reinvent myself as an artist outside the fashion world.
+My experience with the 9/11 terror attack in New York City was the turning point for dramatic changes in my life.
+After working as a recognized fashion and portrait photographer in New York City for more than 20 years, I felt the need to reinvent myself as an artist outside of the fashion world.

-In 2004 Berlin was the first change of scenery to induce the transformation I was hoping for.
-Immediately I became interested in the Jewish life in Berlin and shortly I began a project, with great help from the Jewish Community outlined in this document.
+In 2004, Berlin was the first change of scenery that initiated the hoped-for transformation.
+I immediately became interested in the Jewish life in Berlin.
+Shortly afterwards I began a project with the great help of the Jewish community outlined in this document.

-Simultaneously, personal questions of growing up in Germany after WWII increased and the project became much more complex than I ever imagined.
-At times my emotions went out of hand and I struggled on all sides, except within the Jewish Community where I felt emotionally safe.
+At the same time, personal questions about growing up in Germany after World War II increased and the project became much more complex than I had ever imagined.
+At times my emotions got out of hand and I struggled on all sides except within the Jewish Community, where I felt great comfort.

 Jewish life in Europe.

 Germany, Poland, Spain, Lanzarote, Ireland, England, France, USA.